Snipa22/xmr-node-proxy/README.md

 VMs with 512Mb or less RAM will need some swap space in order to compile the C extensions for node.
 Bignum and the CN libraries can chew through some serious memory during compile.
-In regards to this here is guide for T2.Micro servers: http://moneroocean.blogspot.com/2017/10/setup-of-xmr-node-proxy-on-free-tier.html
+In regards to this here is guide for T2.Micro servers: [Setup of xmr-node-proxy on free tier AWS t2.micro instance](http://moneroocean.blogspot.com/2017/10/setup-of-xmr-node-proxy-on-free-tier.html).
-There is also more generic proxy instalation guide: https://tjosm.com/7689/install-xmr-node-proxy-vps/
+There is also more generic proxy instalation guide: [Complete guide to install and configure xmr-node-proxy on a Ubuntu 16.04 VPS](https://tjosm.com/7689/install-xmr-node-proxy-vps/)

 If not running on an Ubuntu 16.04 system, please make sure your kernel is at least 3.2 or higher, as older versions will not work for this.